arschles/megaboom/README.md

 - **Reporting the success/failure rate of ongoing jobs** - currently, it's expected that you introspect each [Pod](http://kubernetes.io/docs/user-guide/pods/) to get individual `boom` command output, or use your own monitoring/metrics system to see status of your application under load
 - **Cleaning up after itself** - currently it creates a `megaboom` job in the `default` namespace.
 You must delete that job before you make the next HTTP request to megaboom.
 Do the deletion with `kubectl delete job megaboom`
-- **CI infrastructure to run tests and automatically build images** - currently, there are very few tests, and the current Docker image has been manually pushed to `quay.io/arschles/megaboom:devel`
+- **CI infrastructure to run tests and automatically build images** - currently, there are very few tests, and the current Docker image has not been pushed anywhere.
+You have to build it yourself and push to your own registry.

 ## Usage